Influencer marketing is a powerful way to promote your brand.

 You have a perfectly crafted pitch that you’re excited to put into practice.
 The next step is sometimes overlooked, but it’s an important part of the process.

-Before you reach out to anyone to try and sell your pitch, it’s always good to connect on social media channels or relevant outlets.
+Before you reach out to anyone to try and sell your pitch, it’s always good to connect on social media marketing channels or relevant outlets.

 This way, when they receive your email, they can see that you’re already following their updates and can put a face to the outreach.